 Chargers and adapters and converters are small and easy to pack.
 Be sure to have enough!

 Think about all the devices you’ll have with you when you travel.
 Do you have… iPads? iPhones?
 Computers?
 Will the kids have their own devices, too?

 Count up all the devices used by your traveling group and plan accordingly.
 Be sure to have enough adapters and converters for several things to be charged up at once.

 You might be out all day sightseeing and need to charge all devices overnight.
 Everyrthing needs to be at 100% when you head out for your exciting travel day!

 Using your phone abroad – Why not just leave at home?

-So, why don’t I leave it at home?
+So, why don’t I leave the phone at home?

 Whatever your technology needs are when you travel, plan ahead for the best trip ever!